CVE-2026-38972: n/a

 Technical Analysis

 CVE-2026-38972 describes a DLL search-order hijacking vulnerability in Notepad3 through version 6.25.822.1.
-The vulnerability exists because the application calls LoadLibrary with the bare DLL name "MSFTEDIT.DLL" in the About dialog code path (src/Notepad3.c).
-This behavior enables a local attacker to place a malicious MSFTEDIT.DLL in the application directory or another preferred DLL search location.
-When the About dialog is opened, the malicious DLL is loaded instead of the legitimate system DLL, resulting in arbitrary code execution in the context of the user.
+The vulnerability arises because the application calls LoadLibrary with a bare DLL name ("MSFTEDIT.DLL") in the About-dialog code path.
+This allows a local attacker to place a malicious DLL named MSFTEDIT.DLL in the application directory or other preferred DLL search locations.
+When the About dialog is opened, the malicious DLL is loaded, resulting in arbitrary code execution under the context of the user running the application.
+The CVSS 3.1 base score is 7.8, indicating high severity, with attack vector local, low attack complexity, no privileges required, user interaction required, and high impact on confidentiality, integrity, and availability.

 Potential Impact